 Development and approval of Questions

-7 Development or revision of Questions
+7 Development and approval of new or revised Questions by SGs and TSAG

-7.1.1 Member States, and other duly authorized entities, shall submit proposed Questions as contributions to the study group meeting which will consider the new or revised Question(s).
+7.1.1 Proposed new and revised Questions may be submitted as contributions to the SG meeting which will consider the new or revised Question(s).

-7.1.4 New or revised Questions may also be proposed by a study group itself during a meeting.
+7.1.2 Draft new or revised Questions may also be developed by a SG itself during a meeting.

-7.1.2 Each proposed Question should be formulated in terms of specific task objective(s) and shall be accompanied by appropriate information as listed in Appendix I to this resolution with the aim of managing as efficiently as possible the scarce ITU resources and optimizing the use of resources.
-This information should clearly justify the reasons for proposing the Question and indicate the degree of urgency, while taking into account the relationship of the work of other study groups and standardization bodies.
+7.1.3 Each proposed Question should be formulated in terms of specific task objective(s) and shall be accompanied by appropriate information as listed in Appendix I to this resolution with the aim of managing as efficiently as possible the scarce ITU resources and optimizing the use of resources.
+This information should clearly justify the reasons for proposing the Question and indicate the degree of urgency, while taking into account the relationship of the work of other SGs and standardization bodies.

-7.1.5 Each study group shall consider the proposed new or revised Questions to determine:
+7.1.4 Each SG shall consider the proposed new or revised Questions to determine:

 i) the clear purpose of each proposed Question;